On the temporal tweezing of cavity solitons: The Full Model: Lugiato-Lefever Equation and Temporal Phase Modulation

 where $u_{\rm in}$ is a constant scalar (whose square corresponds to the intensity of the holding beam).
 Substituting Eq.~(\ref{uin}) into Eq.~(\ref{eq:dimensionlessLLE}) with the ansatz $v(z, \tau) = u(z, \tau) \exp[i \phi(\tau)]$ yields

 where primes denote derivatives with respect to $\tau$.
 The cw intracavity field on which the CSs are supported has the same phase modulation as that imposed on the external holding beam in this non-dimensional form.
-In this form, the phase modulation of the holding beam introduces the following terms affecting then dynamics of the field envelope: (i) $(\phi')^2$ acts like an effective potential caused by the phase modulation, (ii) the term $ 2i u_{\tau} \phi'$ describes the effect of drift through the gradient term $u_{\tau}$ where $2 \phi'$ is the drift speed~\cite{ParraRivas2014}, and (iii) the $\phi''$ term induces an additional loss in the system caused by the phase modulation.
+In this form, the phase modulation of the holding beam introduces the following terms affecting the dynamics of the field envelope: (i) $(\phi')^2$ acts like an effective potential caused by the phase modulation, (ii) the term $ 2i u_{\tau} \phi'$ describes the effect of drift through the gradient term $u_{\tau}$ where $2 \phi'$ represents a drift ``speed''~\cite{ParraRivas2014}, and (iii) the $\phi''$ term induces an additional loss in the system caused by the phase modulation.

 Steady state solutions of the LL Eq.~(\ref{eq:LLETweeze}) are subject to an additional constraint stemming from the balance condition $dP/dz= 0$, where